MarekMatyas/Cloud-computing-AWS/S3/VPC's/README.md

 If we would like to launch a new instance with this VPC we need to set the configuration in the **Network settings**.

-# Creatig 2tier architecture VPC
+# Creating 2tier architecture VPC

 First we need to deploy our APP instance and check the functionality.